-Zone 1 - Starts at the foundation and extends out 15 feet in all directions from the outside edge of the structure(s).
-Zone 1 is broken down into three segments:

-Zone 1A - Consists of the structure(s) themselves and the area immediately adjacent to and surrounding the structure(s) on all sides.
-A three-foot wide, non-flammable strip will be created using Crusher fines over a polyester weed barrier material.
-This strip will also extend back under, and out to, two feet past the drip line of any decks.

-Zone 1B - Extends out from Zone 1A.
-In this zone, all highly flammable vegetation is to be removed.
-Any large dead woody material on the ground will also be removed.
-Firewise plants will be used for landscaping and revegetation.
-Grasses will be irrigated when possible and mowed to a maximum height of 6 to 8 inches twice per growing season to a distance of 30 feet from the structure.

-Zone 1C - This zone extends out from Zone 1B to 15 feet from the house.
-All understory trees (ladder fuels) will be removed as marked.
+- Zone 1 Starts at the foundation and extends out 15 feet in all directions from the outside edge of the structure(s).
+Zone 1 is broken down into three segments: - Zone 1A Consists of the structure(s) themselves and the area immediately adjacent to and surrounding the structure(s) on all sides.
+A five-foot wide, non-flammable strip should be created using stone over a fiberglass weed barrier material.
+This strip will also extend back under, and out to, two feet past the drip line of any decks. - Zone 1B Extends out from Zone 1A.
+In this zone, all highly flammable vegetation should be removed.
+Any large dead woody material on the ground should also be removed.
+Firewise plants should be used for landscaping and re-vegetation.
+Grasses should be irrigated when possible and mowed to a maximum height of 6 to 8 inches twice per growing season to a distance of 30 feet from the structure. - Zone 1C This zone extends out from Zone 1B to 15 feet from the house.
+All understory trees (ladder fuels) should be removed as marked.
 These are small seedling and sapling size trees that can be ladders for fire to get in the crowns of the larger trees.
-A few of the larger, healthy trees are to be retained for screening.
-All remaining trees in this zone will be pruned to a height of 10 feet.
+A few of the larger, healthy trees can to be retained for screening.
+All remaining trees in this zone should be pruned to a height of 10 feet.
 They must be well spaced so that the crowns are not touching (10 foot minimum crown spacing).
-No trees will overhang the house or decks, unless approved by Boulder County or CSFS as "part of the structure" with additional fuels reduction around those trees to insure the defensible space integrity.
+No trees should overhang the house or decks, unless approved by Boulder County or CSFS as "part of the structure" with additional fuels reduction around those trees to insure the defensible space integrity.
 Trees should be at least 15 feet away from the house on all sides, and a minimum of 10 feet from chimneys.

 Zone 2 - This zone extends out from Zone 1C, and acts as a transition zone between the heavily thinned areas near the house to the existing forest setting.
 It extends down slope between 100-170 feet depending upon slope steepness.
 Zone 2 also extends on either side of the structure a minimum of 100 feet and behind the house between 70-100 feet assuming no boundary restrictions.
 Tree spacing begins as in Zone 1C and gradually decreases as you approach the outer edge of the zone.
 Thinning and crown spacing becomes greater in areas of steep slopes.
 Ladder fuels and poor quality, suppressed and/or diseased trees, 6 to 8 inches in diameter, make up the majority of the removals.
-The remaining mature trees will be pruned to a height of 10 feet at the intersection of Zones 1 and 2 with limbing reduced in height to 6 feet as you approach Zone 3.
+The remaining mature trees should be pruned to a height of 10 feet at the intersection of Zones 1 and 2 with limbing reduced in height to 6 feet as you approach Zone 3.
 If there are any questions pertaining to slope and the changes in thinning spacing and distance regulations please refer to www.colostate.edu/Depts/CSFS/ and find the Quick Facts 6.302 Creating Wildfire Defensible Space.